Skip to content

 Temporary foreign workers, DEI initiatives, and return-to-work policies: The labour issues Canadians are talking about on social media

-Listen to this article as an audio recording Every year on the first Monday of September, Labour Day is celebrated to advocate for workers’ rights and celebrate workers’ accomplishments.
+Every year on the first Monday of September, Labour Day is celebrated to advocate for workers’ rights and celebrate workers’ accomplishments.
 Last year, LMIC used Labour Day as an opportunity to reflect on the current state of labour and the labour market in Canada.
-We explored several…Read More
+We explored several labour market issues that were garnering significant attention…Read More

 Collage-style illustration shows a person placing vegetables on a display shelf beside a hand holding a phone.